-Ben is a co-founder and the former CEO of DigitalOcean.
+Ben Uretsky is a co-founder and the former CEO of DigitalOcean.
 He now serves on the company’s board of directors.

 About Moisey Uretsky:

-During his time at DigitalOcean Moisey was responsible for driving DigitalOcean’s product vision, helping to guide the company from its early startup phase and growing the product and user community until 2017.
+During his time at DigitalOcean Moisey Uretsky was responsible for driving DigitalOcean’s product vision, helping to guide the company from its early startup phase and growing the product and user community until 2017.

-Throughout his life as an entrepreneur, Moisey has worn many hats and has a vast knowledge in various facets of business including new business incubation, venture investing activities, network engineering, technical support, project management, and business development.
+Throughout his life as an entrepreneur, Moisey Uretsky has worn many hats and has a vast knowledge in various facets of business including new business incubation, venture investing activities, network engineering, technical support, project management, and business development.

 Before founding ServerStack and DigitalOcean, he studied Mathematics at NYU and launched CorreGroup, a big data startup that provided valuable analytics to billion-dollar hedge fund firms in New York City.